galaxyproject/galaxy-hub/src/publication-library/index.md

 ![citeulike](/src/images/logos/CiteULikeLogo.png)
 </div>

 The Galaxy publication library resided in CiteULike from 2011-2017.
 In that time the library went from 0 to over 4800 publications.
 (That library is still [available on CiteULike](http://www.citeulike.org/group/16008/), by the way.)
-In 2017 we started looking for a replacement and settled on Zotero, which has a desktop client and great collaborative features, and was already in use by the [Galaxy Training Network](/src/teach/gtn/index.md).
+In 2017 we started looking for a replacement and settled on Zotero, which has a desktop client and great collaborative features.
 We made the switch from CiteULike to Zotero in September 2017.

 ## Mendeley